Full degree programme: Apply for admission and register?

 Welcome at Odisee University College

-If you are not a graduate from a school in the Flemish Community, you need to apply for admission with our online form here.
+If you did not graduate from a secondary school in the Flemish Community, you first need to apply for admission before you can register.

-If you have graduated from a school in the Flemish Community, you can start your pre-registration here - in Dutch.
+If you graduated from a secondary school in the Flemish Community, you can start your registration here.

 How to apply?